Bonnie Linder: Personal life

 After attaining a two-year teaching certificate from Morningside College, Harms began teaching second grade in Sutherland, Iowa.
 While in Sutherland, she met Paul Linder (1923–1985), whom she married in 1951.
 She enrolled at Iowa State University, in Ames, Iowa, until her husband's graduation in June 1952.
 They lived on Linder's family farm on 310th Street, one mile north of downtown Hartley, Iowa.

 The family moved to Kankakee, Illinois, between 1959 and 1962.
 Linder played the church organ for two years of the three, and continued the role for over sixty years at Hartley Methodist Church after their return to the farm.

 She was a member of the Order of the Eastern Star for over fifty years.

 Death

-Linder died at her home on November 19, 2020, aged 93.
+Linder died at her home in November 2020, aged 93, eight months after the viral video was released.